-- staff having behaved in a way that has harmed a child, or may have harmed a child; - staff possibly committing a criminal offence against or related to a child;

-- staff behaving towards a child or children in a way that indicates they may not be suitable to work with children; and/or - staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children.
+- staff having behaved in a way that has harmed a child, or may have harmed a child; - staff possibly committing a criminal offence against or related to a child; - staff behaving towards a child or children in a way that indicates they may not be suitable to work with children; and/or - staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children.

-This includes behaviour or incidents that have occurred both in school and outside of school.
+This includes behaviour or incidents that have occurred both in schools and outside of schools.

-Allegations against the headteacher
+Allegations against the Executive head teacher

-If an allegation is made against the Headteacher, it must be reported to the chair of governors, Simon Barrick.
+If an allegation is made against the executive Head teacher, it must be reported to either Cath Draper- (Chair of Governors, FfCNS Federation) or Cath Draper (Chair of Governors, Camrose).

-The Chair of Governors is: